Best AI Investing Chatbots in 2026

 A general assistant talks about investing in the abstract.
 A connected one talks about your money.
 Both are useful; they answer different questions.

 The general assistants are what most people mean by “AI investing chatbot,” and for explaining concepts and reasoning through a decision they are genuinely strong.
-The catch is consistent: on their own they cannot see your brokerage or live prices, and they can state wrong figures confidently, so verify anything specific.
+ChatGPT is the flexible all-rounder, Claude the careful long-form reasoner, Perplexity the source-citing research engine, and Google Gemini and Microsoft Copilot the ecosystem-native options if you already live in Google or Microsoft tools.
+The catch is consistent: on their own none can see your brokerage or live prices, and they can state wrong figures confidently, so verify anything specific.

 ChatGPT